MSc Human Resource Development (International Development) / Course details

 At the end of this module, students should be able to:

-• Understand key HRD concepts and theories, specifically learning, development, capacity building, human development. knowledge management, talent management, ethics and social justice.
+Demonstrate a comprehensive understanding of core HRD concepts and theories, including learning, development, capacity building, human development, knowledge management, talent management, national HRD, and the political economy of skills formation.

 Intellectual skills

-• Appreciate the contribution of HRD in advancing knowledge and skills in organisation goals as well as broader social and economic development concerns.
+Critically assess and understand the contribution of HRD to advancing knowledge and skills within organizations, as well as its impact on broader social and economic development objectives.

 Practical skills

-• Have a critical appreciation of multiple stakeholders in HRD planning, HRD professional associations, government, international organizations, MNC’s and NGOs.
+Develop a critical appreciation of the roles and contributions of multiple stakeholders in HRD planning, including HRD professional associations, governments, international organizations, multinational corporations, and non-governmental organizations.

 Transferable skills and personal qualities